 Tools for prioritizing action

 The CCAFS-MOT tool integrates published empirical models to emissions for different land use systems according to management types.
 Allows the user to rank mitigation potential of over 34 crop and livestock management practices, including geographic distinctions.
 Intended for decision-makers at the national and subnational levels to prioritize low-emission options in the agriculture sector.
 Excel-based, downloadable tool with minimal data input requirements (5-10 minutes).
-Currently in pilot phase.
 Developed by CCAFS and University of Aberdeen in collaboration with USAID.

 GLEAM is a modeling framework that estimates environmental impacts from livestock supply chains.
 Developed to assess livestock’s impacts, adaptation and mitigation options at (sub)national, regional and global scales.
 Produces estimates of livestock numbers, production, and emissions at a spatial resolution of 3 arc minutes (circa 5 x 5km at the equator).
 Emissions are calculated using IPCC Tier 2 methods.
 Developed by FAO.
 The interactive version, GLEAMi, estimates greenhouse gas emissions in the livestock sector to support governments, project planners, scientists, producers, industry, and civil society organizations working on livestock and climate change.